EleutherAI/pythia/README.md

 ## Quickstart

 All Pythia models are hosted on [the Huggingface hub](https://huggingface.co/EleutherAI).
-They can be loaded and used via the following code:
+They can be loaded and used via the following code (here, for the 3rd/143 `pythia-19M-deduped` model checkpoint):

 ```python
 from transformers import GPTNeoXForCausalLM